beldrevo/PavelCh/README.md

 ## My Portfolio website repo.
-You can read my bio and see my works.
-### Built with pure HTML and CSS, used W3 library.
+Built with pure HTML, CSS and Javascript, used W3.CSS library.